FluidViscosity/volunteerio/README.md

 ## TODOS
 - DONE: create a db schema for user store, park activities, activity store
 - DONE: make sure username is unique
-- fetch results from db
+- DONE: fetch results from db
-- create a calendar view that can be moved along a calendar
+- DONE: create a calendar view that can be moved along a calendar
+- create an export button,
+- deploy on raspberrypi
+- show to rangers

 ## DB Schema
 ### Volunteers